Pinggy-io/normalize-email/README.md

 ### Basic Usage

-Here’s a quick example of how to use EmailNormalizer:
+Here’s a quick example of how to use normalize-email:

     public class Main {
         public static void main(String[] args) {